How Paternity Test Samples Get Contaminated – Avoid Common Mistakes

 Wearing Gloves

-Wearing gloves minimizes the risk of contamination, acting as a barrier against external substances that might affect the collected DNA.
+Using gloves minimizes the risk of contamination by creating a barrier against external substances that might affect the collected DNA.

 Proper Sample Placement